Dr. John-Paul Carpenter, MBBS, BSc(Hons), FRCP(UK), MD(Res)

 His current projects include early phase clinical trials in heart failure, including the recently presented Phase 1 trial of GGF2 in cooperation with Acorda, Inc. As the Director of Clinical Research in the Division of Cardiovascular Medicine, Dr Lenihan is managing over 100 clinical trials in conjunction with all of VHVI faculty and continues to enhance and foster collaboration among a host of colleagues both internally and throughout the world.
 He is the current president (US/Canada) of the International CardiOncology Society, a professional association whose primary goal is to eliminate cardiac disease as a barrier to effective cancer therapy.

 Dr. Alexander Lyon, MA, BM, BCh, PhD, FRCP, FHFA

 GCOS 2017 Co-Chair; Senior Lecturer in Cardiology, Imperial College London; Consultant Cardiologist & Clinical Lead for Cardio-Oncology Service, Royal Brompton Hospital, London, United Kingdom.
 President of the British Cardio-Oncology Society.

 Senior Lecturer, University College London; Consultant Cardiologist, Barts Heart Centre and University College Hospitals, London, United Kingdom

-Royal Brompton & Harefield NHS Foundation Trust Board, London, United Kingdom
+Director of Planning and Strategy, Royal Brompton & Harefield NHS Foundation Trust, London, United Kingdom

-Professor of Heart Failure and Consultant Cardiologist, King's College Hospital, London, United Kingdom
+Consultant Cardiologist, and Clinical Lead for Cardiology and Heart Failure, King's College Hospital, London, United Kingdom

 Dr. John McGowan, MBChB, MRCP

 Clinical Research Associate, The Hatter Cardiovascular Institute, University College London; Honorary Cardiology Research Fellow, University College Hospital, London, United Kingdom

 Dr. Chris J. Plummer, MD